Remember Pearl Harbor Tour – Aviation During the Attack

-This week marks the 75th anniversary of the attack on Pearl Harbor that launched the United States into World War II.
-Last month I was privileged to visit Pearl Harbor with my husband.
+This week marks the 80th anniversary of the attack on Pearl Harbor that launched the United States into World War II.
+In 2016 I was privileged to visit Pearl Harbor with my husband.
 This week I’m sharing photographs from our visit, plus some historical background.
-In addition, I’m giving away some commemorative items from Pearl Harbor – the official 75th anniversary commemorative ornament, Pearl Harbor: The Way It Was by Scott C.S.
-Stone, and a pen.

-Today I’ll share pictures from the Pacific Aviation Museum.
-On Wednesday, I’ll share from the USS Arizona Memorial, and on Friday about the submarine USS Bowfin and the battleship USS Missouri, where the Japanese signed the surrender documents officially ending World War II on Sept.
+Today I’ll share about the role of aviation during the attack and show photos from the Pearl Harbor Aviation Museum.
+On Tuesday, I’ll share about the Navy’s role during the attack, along with photos from the USS Arizona Memorial.
+On Wednesday, I’ll discuss the road from Pearl Harbor to victory, along with photos from the submarine USS Bowfin and the battleship USS Missouri, where the Japanese signed the surrender documents officially ending World War II on Sept.
 2, 1945.

 Aviation during the Pearl Harbor Attack